Create parallel approval workflows with Power Automate

 Note: Be sure perform these steps on both the IF YES and the IF NO sides of the branch.

-- Select Add an action from the IF YES branch.
+Select Add an action in the IF YES branch.

-Enter update into the search box on the Choose an action card.
+Type update in the search box on the Choose an action card, and then select the Update item - SharePoint action.

 Repeat the preceding steps on the Start an approval 2 and Start an approval 3 branches.